Golf Technology Biography for Dave

 15-foot planing sailboat) in the 1970s.
 In 1971, I built a centerboard

-whose design I optimized by computer, which was possibly one of the
+whose design I optimized by computer, which was probably one of the

 derived the equations, I